European Party of Armenia: Activities

 On 22 November 2019, party members marched from Republic Square to the US Embassy in honor of former US president Woodrow Wilson and his concept of Wilsonian Armenia.
 The march was titled "Thank you, America."

 On 30 November 2019, Tigran Khzmalyan called on the government of Armenia to recognize the Ukrainian Holodomor as a genocide.
 Khzmalyan stated that, “Recognition of the Holodomor genocide is a necessity for Armenia, without which we cannot expect the world to recognize the Armenian Genocide.
 For Armenians of European thinking it is Ukraine that is the benchmark for the struggle against imperialism and colonialism," during a speech at the Ukrainian Embassy in Yerevan.

 In May 2020, Tigran Khzmalyan signed a declaration along with two-dozen other political figures calling on the Pashinyan government to hold snap parliamentary elections.

 In November 2020, the European Party of Armenia held a rally in central Yerevan, along with the Union for National Self-Determination and the Sasna Tsrer Pan-Armenian Party.
 The three parties called for the creation of a truly sovereign Armenia by ending Russian political occupation and avoiding clinging to Russia, while aligning closer with Europe.

 On 15 April 2021, the party signed a joint declaration with eight other political parties calling on the President of Armenia to ensure democracy and the Constitution of Armenia is upheld in the country during the 2020–2021 Armenian protests.

 On 24 April 2021, the party released a joint statement with Volt Europa commemorating the 106th Armenian Genocide Remembrance Day.

 On 23 June 2021, Tigran Khzmalyan met with re-elected Prime Minister Nikol Pashinyan.
 The two sides discussed the 2021 election results and potential cooperation.
 Khzmalyan stressed that the continued European integration of Armenia is of the utmost importance and that the European Party of Armenia is willing to assist the Armenian Government on this task.

 On 5 July 2021, European Party of Armenia members held a meeting with Open Society Armenia, in Yerevan.

-Between 14 to 19 July 2021, the European Party of Armenia hosted a Volt Europa delegation visiting Armenia.
+Between 14 and 19 July 2021, the European Party of Armenia hosted a Volt Europa delegation visiting Armenia.

 On 3 August 2021, the European Party of Armenia, the Conservative Party and the Sovereign Armenia Party released a joint statement calling for the Armenian government to demand the CSTO military alliance to cease selling weapons to Azerbaijan and Turkey.
 The statement also called for the withdrawal of Armenia from the CSTO, should the alliance ignore Armenia's security concerns.